dhakago/human-capital-budget/PRD.md

 - Success criteria: Users can navigate between months and see accurate historical budget data

 **Submission History**
-- Functionality: Comprehensive list of all submissions with filtering, sorting, and status tracking
+- Functionality: Comprehensive list of all submissions with filtering, sorting, status tracking, and execution month display
-- Purpose: Provides audit trail and helps users understand spending patterns
+- Purpose: Provides audit trail and helps users understand spending patterns and when programs are planned to be executed
 - Trigger: Navigate to submissions view
-- Progression: Click submissions tab → Table loads → Apply filters/sort → View details → Export if needed
+- Progression: Click submissions tab → Table loads → Apply filters/sort → View details including execution month → Export if needed
-- Success criteria: All submissions are visible with accurate timestamps, amounts, and categories
+- Success criteria: All submissions are visible with accurate timestamps, amounts, categories, and execution months

+**Yearly Budget View**
+- Functionality: Aggregated view of all 12 months in a year showing total allocated, used, and remaining budget for each month with submission counts
+- Purpose: Provides annual overview to understand budget utilization patterns across the year and identify when programs are concentrated
+- Trigger: User clicks "Tahunan" tab
+- Progression: Click yearly tab → Select year → View displays 12 month cards → Each card shows allocation, usage percentage, submission count → Can navigate between years
+- Success criteria: Users can see complete yearly overview with accurate totals for each month and visual indicators of budget health

 ## Edge Case Handling